FoxSamu/JustEnoughDebugTools/README.md

 - `send_neighbor_updates` (default: `true`) indicates whether the server should send neighbor update information to the client.
 This is used on the client to render updates of neighbors.
 When `false`, the neighbor update debug tool is not available in the menu.
+- `enable_gametest` (default: `true`) indicates whether the server allows the usage of the GameTest framework.
+  Integration with the GameTest framework is experimental.